jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 As it notes on the `main README`_ for this repository, public forks of this repository with assignment code in them abet cheating.
 Any public forks with code in them will be considered academic misconduct.

-The labs will be partner assignments.
+The labs will allow for partners.
 Feel free to share ideas with other groups.
 You may not share code or circuits, however.
 If you're looking at another group's code or circuits, odds are that you've gone past simply sharing ideas.